Alphabetical List of Student Organizations

 The Fashion Law Society (FLS) was created to introduce students at the law school to the world of fashion.
 We seek to explore areas of the law that affect the fashion industry, including intellectual property, business and finance, international trade and government regulation, and consumer culture.
 FLS provides its membership with alumni resources, career and networking opportunities, and a space to discuss the latest in fashion.

 The Fidelio Society at Columbia Law School is a group dedicated to investigating morality in the law and in society at large.
-Each year we begin by analyzing the different sources of morality and different philosophies of morality (natural law, utilitarianism, Divine morality, communitarian morality, etc.).
-As the year progresses we move to the important moral issues facing contemporary society such as distributive equality, abortion, family structures, tolerance, and religion in the public square.
-Throughout the year we have more entertaining meetings such as taking tours of the city and visiting important museums, all with an eye toward morality in the public square.
+In the past, the year has been begun by analyzing the different sources of morality and different philosophies of morality (natural law, utilitarianism, Divine morality, communitarian morality, etc.).
+As the year progressed, important moral issues facing contemporary society were addressed, such as distributive equality, abortion, family structures, tolerance, and religion in the public square.
+There have been more entertaining meetings as well that involved taking tours of the city and visiting important museums, all with an eye toward morality in the public square.

 The Golf Club, in promoting golf at Columbia Law School, provides a recreational and social outlet.
 It gives law students the chance to develop and improve a new life skill and to play at some of the many golf courses in New York City and the surrounding area.